2019 EDAA Featured Artist Interview

-What do you find are the most appealing things about the GIF as a format for art?
+What do you find the most appealing about working with digital and screen-based formats?

-In three words, how would you describe your style?
+In three words, how would you describe your current style?

 As an early-career artist, but also someone who’s had consistent involvement in artist-run culture, how have you seen your work evolve from a student, to working on programming/curatorial projects, and now doing more independent work?